shashilingabathini/ibm-content-navigator-samples/DocumentUploadFilterPlugin/ReadMe.md

 # Document Upload Filter plug-in

 This plugin is used to specify document MIME types that can be uploaded, using ICN Add-Item dialogue.
 Hence, restrict MIME types that are not specified.
 In the Admin Configuration Pane, you can enter allowed MIME types, using the format **fileType/extension**.
-For example a CSV and PDF document will be defined as text/csv and application/pdf respectively.
+For example, a CSV and PDF document will be defined as text/csv and application/pdf respectively.

 ### Prerequisites